 The performance target for this indicator is 100%.
-Data are gathered through review of individual child records as part of the IDEA Part C Office annual monitoring procedures.
-The data include information on services added to each child's initial IFSP and/or any subsequent review during the reporting period.
+Data are gathered through review of individual child records as Office annual monitoring procedures.
+The data include information on services added to each child's initial IFSP review during the reporting period.

 A total of 200 child records were reviewed for this indicator.
-Of the records reviewed, 118 had new services added at some juncture during the period covered for the review (July 1, 2017 through March 31, 2018).
-After accounting for services delayed due to family circumstances, it was found that 116 of the 118 child records reviewed (98.3%) had all new services initiated in a timely manner.
-The State did not meet the target for this indicator, yet the FFY 2017 findings indicate slight improvement over the 97.93% reported for FFY 2016.
-The remaining two (2) of 118 cases were deemed to be noncompliant, and the State implemented corrective action plans for two (2) programs; each had one of the two noncompliant findings.
-The FFY 2018 report will verify correction of noncompliance identified during this current reporting period.
+Of the records reviewed, 118 had new services added during the period covered for the review (July 1, 2017 through March 31, 2018).
+After accounting for services delay circumstances, it was found that 116 of the 118 child records reviewed (98.3%) had all new services initiated in a State did not meet the target for this indicator, yet the FFY 2017 findings indicate slight improvement over the 97.9 2016.
+The remaining two (2) of 118 cases were deemed to be noncompliant, and the State implemented correction (2) programs; each had one of the two noncompliant findings.
+The FFY 2018 report will verify correction of nonconduring this current reporting period.

-The State also verified issues of noncompliance identified in FFY 2016 for two (2) programs, with findings verifying that only one (1) program performed timely correction.
-Timely correction of system issues could not be verified for the one (1) remaining program due to the termination of this program's contract to provide early intervention services.
-Additionally, it was verified that each individual case of noncompliance did not require further action since each child exited early intervention services before the time of verification.
+The State also verified issues of noncompliance identified in FFY 2016 for two (2) programs, with findings verifying program performed timely correction.
+Timely correction of system issues could not be verified for the one (1) remarks the termination of this program's contract to provide early intervention services.
+Additionally, it was verified that earnoncompliance did not require further action since each child exited early intervention services before the time of